 One of the things I had to have for our gender reveal party was a fabric backdrop behind our antique buffet.
+There’s lots of backdrop ideas out there.
 At first, I had planned to make a crepe paper backdrop.
 But after doing a miniature mock-up I immediately nixed the idea and it popped into my head to make one out of fabric instead.
 So off to JoAnn Fabric I went to debate over fabric for 30 minutes and scare other customers away by talking to myself about my options.
 If you ever happen to run into me in public while I’m getting supplies for a project and I’m talking to myself just know it’s part of my creative process.

 Anyway, today I’m going to show you how easy it is to make a fabric backdrop like the one I made for our party.

 I wanted the backdrop to be around 50 inches tall, and the width of the buffet is 68 inches.
 After doing the math, I bought a yard and a half of each fabric.
 In total I brought home a yard and half of eight different fabrics (4 pinks and 4 blues).
 Since I was buying so much fabric, I was sure to buy fabrics that were on sale and use coupons, including a 25% off the entire purchase coupon.
 I think altogether I spent around $30-35 on the supplies for my fabric backdrop.
 And I had leftover fabric.